package-url/purl-spec/PURL-SPECIFICATION.rst

   - Discard any empty segment from that split
   - Percent-decode each segment
-  - UTF-8-decode the each segment if needed in your programming language
+  - UTF-8-decode each segment if needed in your programming language
   - Apply type-specific normalization to each segment if needed
   - Join segments back with a '/'